cryptlex/rest-api-response-format/README.md

 ```

 ## References
-PATCH with partial json can be used for updating the resource
+PATCH with partial json can be used for updating the resource: https://tools.ietf.org/html/rfc7396
-*Request Content-Type: application/merge-patch+json - https://tools.ietf.org/html/rfc7396*

 Avoid using 'X-' in custom headers: https://tools.ietf.org/html/rfc6648